 The rat reaches to snag a mirror and hold it up to my face.
 Shaved cheeks--that much I'd seen--cutting fine brown fur almost down to the skin, and three bars on each cheek, radiating away from my whiskers toward the back of my head.
 The bars show up as patches of matted, crispy, burnt fur.

 "It'll turn white soon enough," the weasel says.
 He stretches out his arm and bunches up his sleeve, revealing simple coiling patterns of white fur amidst the brown of his fur.
-I'd seen it before in pictures (that being the reason I'd chosen this parlor), but seeing it person made me all the more eager for the fur on my cheeks to grow back.
+I'd seen it before in pictures (that being the reason I'd chosen this parlor), but seeing it in person made me all the more eager for the fur on my cheeks to grow back.

 "Now you just need some piercings."
 The rat laughs as I shake my head.